Juniper/wistar/docs/Installing Junos Space 17.1R1 on Wistar.rst

 3. Fill in all of the necessary fields in the form, be sure to select your Junos Space image in the *Base Image* dropdown menu. **NOTE:** *Thick Provision and resize with:* may be left at 0.
 4. **Click** *Add and Close* to finish, or *Add Another Instance* to add more images.

 Junos Space requires one external bridge and two internal bridges in order to fully operate with our topology.
-Add them by clicking on the *Add Bridge* link for each required bridge.
-Be sure that you drag the connections in the following order.
+Add them by clicking on the *Add Bridge* link for each required bridge.  **Be sure that you drag the connections in the following order.**

 5. Add the *eth0-external-br*.
 6. Add the *eth1-internal-br*.
 7. Add the *eth2-internal-br*.

-SCREENSHOT OF
+SCREENSHOT OF TOPOLOGY

 SCREENSHOT